2022 Indian Premier League

-The 2022 Indian Premier League, also known as IPL 15 or for sponsorship reasons, TATA IPL 2022, was the fifteenth season of the Indian Premier League (IPL), a professional Twenty20 cricket league established by the Board of Control for Cricket in India (BCCI) in 2007.
+The 2022 Indian Premier League (also known as IPL 15 or for sponsorship reasons, TATA IPL 2022) was the fifteenth season of the Indian Premier League (IPL), a professional Twenty20 cricket league established by the Board of Control for Cricket in India (BCCI) in 2007.
 The tournament was played from 26 March 2022 to 29 May 2022.
-The group stage of the tournament was played entirely in the state of Maharashtra, with Mumbai and Pune hosting matches.
+The group stage of the tournament was played entirely in the state of Maharashtra, with Mumbai, Navi Mumbai and Pune hosting matches.

 The season saw the expansion of the league with the addition of two new franchises.
 Chennai Super Kings were the defending champions, having won their fourth title during the previous season.

-In the final one of the new franchises, Gujarat Titans, beat Rajasthan Royals by seven wickets to win their first title.
+In the final, Gujarat Titans beat Rajasthan Royals, by seven wickets to win their maiden title in their first season.

 Background

 Although earlier reports suggested the addition of two more teams in the previous season, the BCCI delayed the expansion of the league until 2022.
 In August 2021, it was confirmed that two new franchises would join the league in 2022, with a shortlist of locations including Ahmedabad, Cuttack, Dharamshala, Guwahati, Indore and Lucknow.

 In a closed bidding auction held in October 2021, RPSG Group and CVC Capital won the right to the two new franchises.
 RPSG paid ₹7090 crore for the Lucknow franchise, and CVC won the Ahmedabad franchise for ₹5625 crore.
 The Lucknow team was named as Lucknow Super Giants in January 2022, and the Ahmedabad team was named as Gujarat Titans the following month.

 Vivo pulled out as the title sponsor of the tournament on 11 January 2022, having previously withdrawn as sponsors in 2020 and later signing a contract until 2023.
 The Tata Group was later named as the replacement title sponsor for the remainder of Vivo's contract.